-Main Issue Related to Transportation
+Most Important Issue Related to Transportation and Mobility

-Our streets are unsafe in their present condition for pedestrians, motorists and cyclists.
+All of the above.
+Our streets are unsafe in their present condition for pedestrians, motorists, and cyclists due to potholes and poorly paved streets.

-Community District Needs Related to Traffic and Transportation Infrastructure
+Community District Needs Related to Transportation and Mobility

+Needs for Traffic and Transportation Infrastructure

-Community Board 8 has consistently ranked funding for street repair and maintenance high on its list of priorities, and we applaud the NYC Department of Transportation's Manhattan Highway Maintenance Division on the job they do managing this substantial task, especially in light of its need for an additional pothole gang, that the Board strongly supports.
-Traffic Congestion has become an increasing problem in Community Board and will get worse with the additional hospital construction projects and the proposed Marine Transfer Station.
+Community Board 8 Manhattan has consistently ranked funding for street repair and maintenance high on its list of priorities, and we applaud the NYC Department of Transportation's Manhattan Highway Maintenance Division on the job they do managing this substantial task, especially in light of its need for an additional pothole gang, that the Board strongly supports.

+Traffic Congestion has become an increasing problem in Community District 8 and will get worse with the additional hospital construction projects and the Marine Transfer Station.
 We request that the proposed traffic study for the full length of York Avenue (paid for by CUNY MSK) be carried out as soon as possible.

 Large numbers of residents, daily workers and visitors contribute to traffic congestion, for hire vehicles, noise, pollution, and crowded streets and sidewalks.
 Even with a second subway line traveling the East Side, public transit continues to be overwhelmed.
 The MTA/NYC Transit must work with commuters and the Board to address service issues such as punctuality, bus bunching and dwell times.

-Community District Needs Related to Transit Services
+Needs for Transit Services